If you’re looking to build muscle, lose some weight and get leaner, or both—then you’ll likely want to grab a protein powder.

 Intermittent fasting is an excellent way to burn fat, and in general, it’s pretty great as a lifestyle.
 It’s not optimal for building new muscle though since you’re cutting out one opportunity to stimulate muscle protein synthesis.
 So if you’re trying to get bigger, especially if you’re a skinny guy trying to bulk up, you should be eating more often to help you get calories in.
 (Check out this intermittent fasting and bulking article on Bony to Beastly for more info.)

-But if you’re overweight, you may want to use intermittent fasting to help control your calories while still eating enjoyably sized meals.
+But if you’ve got a bit of fat to burn, you may want to use intermittent fasting to help control your calories while still eating enjoyably sized meals.
 Then your day with protein spread out might look like: 12pm lunch (50g), 5pm dinner (40g) 7:50pm second dinner (30g).

 You could even try having a lean protein powder as breakfast.
 A scoop of protein powder would technically break the fast, but since the main benefit of intermittent fasting is limiting calories, the lean protein powder would be very low calorie, you’d stimulate muscle protein synthesis, and it may make your hunger cravings more manageable (the earlier study we mentioned that showed eating more protein might reduce cravings.)